fleetdm/fleet/handbook/company/why-this-way.md

 Every group at Fleet maintains their own Slack channel, which all group members join and keep unmuted.
 Everyone else at Fleet is encouraged to mute these channels, using them only as needed.
 Each channel has a directly responsible individual responsible for keeping up with all new messages, even if they aren't explicitly mentioned (`@`).

-## Why organize work in team-based kanban boards?
+## Why make work visible?

+Work is tracked in [GitHub issues](https://github.com/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+).

-It's helpful to have a consistent framework for how every team works, plans, and requests things from each other.
-Fleet's kanban boards are that framework, and they cover three goals:
+Every department organizes their work into [team-based kanban boards](https://app.zenhub.com/workspaces/-g-business-operations-63f3dc3cc931f6247fcf55a9/board?sprints=none).
+This provides a consistent framework for how every team works, plans, and requests things from each other.

-1. **Intake:** Give people from anywhere in the world the ability to request something from a particular team (i.e., add it to their backlog).
+1. **Intake:** Give people from anywhere in the world the ability to [request something](https://github.com/fleetdm/confidential/issues/new/choose) from a particular team, and give that team the ability to see and [respond quickly](https://fleetdm.com/handbook/company#results) to new requests.
-2. **Planning:** Give the team's manager and other team members a way to plan the next three-week iteration of what the team is working on in a world (the board) where the team has ownership and feels confident making changes.
+2. **Planning:** Give the team's manager and other team members a way to plan the [next three-week iteration](https://fleetdm.com/handbook/company/why-this-way#why-a-three-week-cadence) of what the team is working on.
+Provide a world (the kanban board) where the team has clarity, and the appropriate [DRI](https://fleetdm.com/handbook/company#why-direct-responsibility) can confidently [prioritize and plan changes](https://fleetdm.com/handbook/company/development-groups#planned-and-unplanned-changes) with enough context to make the right decisions.
 3. **Shared to-do list:** What should I work on next?
 Who needs help?
 What important work is blocked?
 Is that bug fix merged yet?
 When will it be released?
 When will that new feature ship?
 What did I do yesterday?

 ## Why agile?
-Releasing software iteratively gets changes and improvements into the hands of users faster and generally results in software that works.
+Releasing software [🟢iteratively](https://fleetdm.com/handbook/company#results) gets changes and improvements into the hands of users faster and generally results in [🔵software that works](https://fleetdm.com/handbook/company#objectivity).
 This makes contributors fitter, happier, and more productive.

-We apply the twelve principles of agile to our development process:
+We apply the [twelve principles of agile](https://agilemanifesto.org) to Fleet's [development process](https://fleetdm.com/handbook/company/product-groups#making-changes):

-1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+1. Our highest priority is to [🔴satisfy the customer](https://fleetdm.com/handbook/company#empathy) through early and continuous delivery of valuable software.
 2. Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.
 3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

-4. Business people and developers must work together daily throughout the project.
+4. Business people and developers must [work together daily](https://fleetdm.com/handbook/company/product-groups) throughout the project.
 5. Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+6. The most efficient and effective method of conveying information to and within a development team is [face-to-face conversation](https://fleetdm.com/handbook/business-operations#meetings).
 7. Working software is the primary measure of progress.
 8. Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
 9. Continuous attention to technical excellence and good design enhances agility.
 10. Simplicity--the art of maximizing the amount of work not done--is essential.

-11. The best architectures, requirements, and designs emerge from self-organizing teams.
+11. The best architectures, requirements, and designs emerge from self-organizing teams [with an effective process](https://fleetdm.com/handbook/company/product-groups#making-changes).
 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-See [the agile manifesto](https://agilemanifesto.org/) for more information.

-## Why scrum?
+### Why scrum?
 Scrum is an agile framework for software development that helps teams deliver high quality software faster.
 It emphasizes teamwork, collaboration, and continuous improvement to achieve business objectives.
 Here are some of the key reasons why [we use scrum at Fleet](https://fleetdm.com/handbook/engineering#scrum)):
 - Improved collaboration and communication: Scrum emphasizes teamwork and collaboration, which leads to better communication between team members and stakeholders.
 This helps ensure that everyone is aligned and working towards the same goals.
 - Flexibility and adaptability: Scrum allows teams to respond quickly to changing requirements and market conditions.
 By working in short sprints, teams can continuously adapt to new information and feedback, and adjust their approach as needed.
 - Continuous improvement: Scrum encourages teams to reflect on their processes and identify areas for improvement.
 The regular sprint retrospective meetings provide a forum for the team to discuss what went well and what could be improved, and to make changes to their processes accordingly.
 - Faster delivery of working software: Scrum helps teams deliver working software faster by breaking down the development process into manageable chunks that can be completed within a sprint.
 Stakeholders can see progress and provide feedback more quickly, which helps ensure the final product meets their needs.
 - Higher quality software: Scrum includes regular testing and quality assurance activities, which help ensure that the software being developed is of high quality and meets the required standards.

-## Why lean software development?
+### Why lean software development?
 [Lean software development](https://en.wikipedia.org/wiki/Lean_software_development) is an iterative and incremental approach to software development that aims to eliminate waste and deliver value to customers quickly.
 It is based on the principles of [lean manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing) and emphasizes continuous improvement, collaboration, and customer focus.

 Lean development can be summarized by its seven principles:
 1. Eliminate waste: Eliminate anything that doesn't add value to the customer, such as unnecessary features, extra processing, and waiting times.
 2. Amplify learning: Share knowledge and expertise across the team to continuously improve the process and increase efficiency.
 3. Decide as late as possible: Defer major decisions and commitments until the last possible moment to enable more informed and optimal decisions.
 4. Deliver as fast as possible: Deliver value to customers as quickly as possible to ensure their needs are met and to receive feedback for continuous improvement.
 5. Empower the team: Respect and empower the team, including customers, stakeholders, and developers, by providing a supportive environment and clear communication.
 6. Build integrity in: Build quality into the software by continuously testing, reviewing, and improving the code throughout the development process.
 7. Optimize the whole: Optimize the entire process and focus on the system's overall performance rather than just individual parts to ensure the most efficient and effective use of resources.

 ## Why a three-week cadence?
 The Fleet product is released every three weeks.
 By syncing the whole company to this schedule, we can:

-- keep all team members (especially those who aren't directly involved with the core product) aware of the current version of Fleet and when the next release is shipping.
+- Keep all team members (especially those who aren't directly involved with the core product) aware of the current version of Fleet and when the next release is shipping.
-- align project planning and milestones across all teams, which helps us schedule our content calendar and manage company-wide goals.
+- Align project planning and milestones across all teams, which helps us schedule our content calendar and manage company-wide goals.

 ## Why spend so much energy responding to every potential production incident?